joehran/black-jack/README.md

 # black-jack
-this is a card game that is programmed into java.
+This is a card game that is programmed into java.

+The program will use  --java.lang.Math.*;-- to choose the player's and the dealer's cards.